dshoghanian/telco-churn-tabnet/README.md

 > - `ChurnRate_%` is the percentage of customers within each group labeled `Churn = Yes`.
 > - `TotalCharges` is converted to numeric; nonâ€‘numeric entries in the source file become missing values.

-> The numbers above are computed directly from `WA_Fn-UseC_-Telco-Customer-Churn.csv` with no assumptions added.

 ---

 ## How to run